top of page

 2019

-We develop a plan to outplace trained Homeless Alliance staff at partner agencies to share our unique expertise and be more accessible to those we wish to serve.
-This innovative "Housing Navigator" model is first tested at Palomar.
+We develop a plan to place trained Homeless Alliance staff at partner agencies to share our unique expertise and be more accessible to those we wish to serve.
+This innovative "Housing Navigator" model is first tested at Palomar Family Justice Center.

-We later add Housing Navigators at the YWCA, Diversion Hub, ReMerge, Restore OKC, the Metropolitan Library System, Oklahoma City Public Schools, Mid-Del Schools, and TEEM.
+With the help of the Day 1 Families Fund, we later add Housing Navigators at the YWCA, Diversion Hub, ReMerge, Restore OKC, the Metropolitan Library System, Oklahoma City Public Schools, Mid-Del Schools, and TEEM.
 These partnerships impact our community's ability to respond more quickly and effectively to housing needs.
-This past July, we were invited to share our experiences with this model at a national conference in Washington, D.C.
+In July 2024, we were invited to share our experiences with this model at a national conference in Washington, D.C.

 2019